-We work as a team in Year 6, so you might find yourself being taught by different teaching staff for different subjects.
-We have such a wide skillset in our teaching staff that we want to give you the very best learning experience!
-Don't worry though there will lots of time to enjoy bonding with your friends on the playground.
+We work as a team in and yourself taught by Year 6, so you might being by different staff teaching different subjects.
+We have such a wide skillset in our teaching staff that we want to give you the very best experience! learning Don't worry though -there will lots of time to enjoy bonding with your friends playground.
 We work hard - but play hard too!